AparnaPophale/Numerical-Computing/README.md

 ---

-## License
+### MIT License
-This project is released under the MIT License.
+Copyright (c) 2026 Aparna S Pophale

+**Ethical Use Notice:**
-Ethical Use Notice: This project is intended for educational, research, and professional learning purposes.
-Misrepresentation of authorship or deceptive use is unethical.
-Attribution is required under the MIT License.
+This project is intended for educational, research, and professional learning purposes.
+Any use that misrepresents authorship or is intended to deceive others is unethical.
+Attribution to the original author is required under the MIT License.